Call for Sessions: 12th Annual Diagnostic Error in Medicine Conference

 The DEM2019 Program Planning Committee seeks submissions for:

-- high quality interactive conference workshops (submission deadline April 30, 2019) and
+- high quality interactive conference workshops (submissions closed) and

 Workshop and abstract submissions should contribute to and advance the field of diagnostic quality and be relevant to SIDM's Strategic Priorities.
 DEM2019 is a self-accredited Patients Included conference and we are especially interested in innovative, patient-centered workshops and abstracts that are co-developed and delivered with patients and family members.